Innovative Uses of Technology in Your Orchestra Rehearsal

 Since the music program where I teach does not have any pull-out lessons except in the beginning year (4th grade), I have relied on private teachers and any teaching techniques, gimmicks, and tricks in rehearsal to enable students to realize the benefits of music-making—not just socially, but also emotionally and cognitively.
 I have discovered that using technology in their rehearsals has been so helpful, since for them, each new technological gadget or innovation catches their attention and instills an eagerness to connect, belong, interact, learn, and grow.
 Through the use of technology, I have witnessed a closer realization of the benefits of playing music together for my students.

 Using Technology in Rehearsal

 Using technology in your orchestra rehearsal will make students more effective and efficient.
-In my session at NAfME’s In-Service Conference, you will learn how to use technology in your secondary strings rehearsal to improve the playing skills of your string students, increase their focus in rehearsal, as well as making your rehearsals more interesting, effective, and efficient.
+In my session at the 2017 NAfME National Conference, you will learn how to use technology in your secondary strings rehearsal to improve the playing skills of your string students, increase their focus in rehearsal, as well as making your rehearsals more interesting, effective, and efficient.

 Three areas of technology will be demonstrated: hardware, software, and the Internet.
 Specific types of hardware include:

 Demonstrated software includes:

 - other regularly available applications that are inexpensive or free.

 YouTube and other websites like YouTube will be demonstrated.
 Applications and rehearsal techniques for use of technology in rehearsal will be shown throughout the session.
 Many of the innovative uses of the technology shown, can be used right away in the rehearsal room with minimal expense, and equipment and software that is readily available.